LudwigThePig/airbnb-reviews/Guides/awsGuide.md

 **What Instance Type** Instance types vary by memory size and CPU cores.
 Project specifications require that we use a t2-micro, which comes with a 1gb of RAM, one CPU core, and a couple hundred mB/s of data transfer.
 That should be plenty for one instance
   - *What about storage size?*, actual HDD or SSD space will be defined by EBS, which stands for Elastic Block Store, not Beanstalk.
 Confusing, right?
 We'll get there

+**What is a load balancer?** A load balancer can do a couple of things but its primary function is distrubuting requests in a sensible way across a cluster of servers.
+Think of it as the TSA agent at airport security who tells you which line to enter.
+The agent will direct traffic evenly across all open lines.
+If it is slow, there may only be two or three lines open, and if it's Christmas Eve at LaGuardia, all the lines will be open.

 ---
 # Databases